ausseabed/qax/docs/user_manual_qax_data_inputs.rst

 Survey DTM Files
 -----------------------------------------
-Currently survey DTM files can be input to the MBESGC and Finder plugins in QAX The only supported inputs in the current version of QAX geotiff, .tiff or .tif and BAG (Bathymetry Attributed Grid) .bag format.
+Currently survey DTM files can be input to the MBESGC and Finder plugins in QAX The only supported inputs in the current version of QAX GeoTIFF, .tiff or .tif and BAG (Bathymetry Attributed Grid) .bag format.
 The following requirements need to be met for input grids: